-Microbiome testing (also referred to as “gut flora testing”) is a relatively recent phenomenon that has advanced considerably over the last several years.
-From the convenience of your own home, you can now purchase testing kits that will allow you to assess the makeup of your gut microbiome.
-Our research team has tested, analyzed and compared all of the major tests on the market.
-In this guide we’ll explain our findings and recommendations about which microbiome tests are best for you in 2020.
+Microbiome testing (also referred to as “gut flora testing”) is a relatively recent phenomenon that has advanced considerably over several years.
+From the convenience of your own home, you can purchase testing kits that will assess the makeup of your gut microbiome.
+Some companies even use the data they garner from your sample to offer you probiotic blends tailored to your results.

 Summary of our recommendations for best microbiome test

 Viome Gut Intelligence Test

 Viome’s Gut Intelligence Test can tell you more about your gut microbiome than the competitors.

 With Viome, you can learn about your gut bacteria, fungi, bacteriophages, archaea, viruses, and parasites.
 This provides a more comprehensive set of results, which you can use to improve your health.

 Current Deals: Save $110 on your test with code INNERBODY

 - Who should take a microbiome test?

 - How do our top recommended tests compare?